nextgis-borsch/lib_expat/README.md

 # Borsch

-This library with modifications in build scripts to support [NextGIS Borsch](https://github.com/nextgis-borsch/borsch) building system.
+The library has modifications in build scripts to support [NextGIS Borsch](https://github.com/nextgis-borsch/borsch) building system.
 NextGIS Borsch helps to resolve dependencies of building C/C++ libraries and applications.
 NextGIS Borsch is based on [CMake](https://cmake.org/).